Louisiana requests trial to decide $1 billion spill claim against BP

-HOUSTON The state of Louisiana has asked a federal judge to declare a jury trial to decide on its claim for more than $1 billion (620 million pounds) from BP Plc (BP.L) to compensate the state for economic losses resulting from the 2010 Deepwater Horizon oil spill.
+HOUSTON The state of Louisiana has asked a federal judge to declare a jury trial to decide on its claim for more than $1 billion from BP Plc to compensate the state for economic losses resulting from the 2010 Deepwater Horizon oil spill.

 In a filing on Wednesday, Louisiana Attorney General Buddy Caldwell asked U.S. District Judge Carl Barbier in New Orleans to set a free-standing trial that would be separate from the massive three-part case that Barbier is overseeing to determine liability for the worst offshore oil spill in U.S. history.